mkarliner/ThingStudio/private/docs/templates.md

 Here we're creating a standard HTML button and adding two 'data' attributes:

-* data-feed
-* data-message

-'data-feed' is the title (not the topic) of the feed on which we want to transmit data.
+* data-feed: the title (not the topic) of the feed on which we want to transmit data.

-'data-message' tells ThingStudio what the payload (i.e. content) of that message is. 'data-message' is not required for events that already have a value defined for the message, like a slider movement, which transmits the value of the slider.
+* data-message: tells ThingStudio what the payload (i.e. content) of that message is. 'data-message' is not required for events that already have a value defined for the message, like a slider movement, which transmits the value of the slider.

-Think of this as an envelope you send through the mail; 'data-feed' is the address you put on the outside of the envelope, and 'data-message' is the letter you put inside.
+You can think of this as an envelope you send through the mail: 'data-feed' is the address you put on the outside of the envelope, and 'data-message' is the letter you put inside.

-## Template helpers
-We have created a number of built-in template helpers to help you do accomplish the most common tasks in your templates.
-To learn more about these helpers, [read this doc](/docs/template-helpers-reference).
+For more information on feed attributes, [read this doc](/docs/attributes-reference).

+## An important note on MQTT vs. HTTP feeds in templates
+There is a bit of subtlety you should be aware of between usage of MQTT & HTTP feeds in templates.

+### MQTT
+MQTT feeds are always either delineated as Subscribe or Publish - they can only be one or the other.
+There is a whole doc on MQTT feeds [you can read here](/docs/mqtt-connections-and-feeds), but the distinction to be aware of in the context of templates is that you cannot expect to _receive_ data on a Publish feed, nor can you expect to _transmit_ data on a Subscribe feed.

+You can always and only _receive_ data on a Subscribe feed and _transmit_ data on a Publish feed.

+Pay attention to this distinction when deciding which feeds to use where in your templates.
+Again, this is for MQTT only.

+### HTTP
+With HTTP feeds, data can be both transmitted and received on the same feed, so this distinction does not exist for HTTP.

 ## Learning more
 If you want to learn about templates in greater detail, read the [Meteor documentation on templates](http://docs.meteor.com/#/basic/defining-templates).